Crystalhuynh39/Crystalhuynh39/README.md

 👋 Hi, I’m Crystal Huynh!

-I recently graduated from UCLA with a major in Economics and a minor in Digital Humanities.
+I graduated from UCLA with a major in Economics and a minor in Digital Humanities in 2022.
 Currently, I’m trying to break into the product scene.
 Wish me luck!

 :computer: [Check out my website here to learn more about me and my work](https://crystalhuynh.webflow.io/)